 7 Days In Spain: Places To Visit

 Take a look at some of the things you can do around the scenic places of the country for a week’s tour while you’re out and about in this stunning country!
+With this guide you can make the most of your 7 days Spain tour.

+Begin your 7 days trip to Spain with the capital city of Madrid.
 You won’t get enough of Madrid in a single day and it will keep you wanting for more.
 But, if you can rise up early after a long flight and manage your time well around the day, go on to explore Madrid that is the heart of Modern Spain.

 Take the metro to go around Madrid and see the word class museums, cosmopolitan nightlife, cafes and tapas buzzing with awesomeness and of course not to mention Barrio de las Letras, a neighborhood with Spain’s oldest taverns and restaurants.